Sup2point0/Assort/affine/readme.md

   </tr>
 </table>

-Affinities that must be actively controlled to retain their effect.
+Affinitys that must be actively controlled to retain their effect.

 ### Lingering